jjw3952/gonogo/README.md

 that provides convenient access to R and all related features.
 You'll need a recent version, preferably version 1.4 or later.
 Download and install the version for Windows 10/8/7.

-Once R and RStudio are installed, install this package by typing the following into the Console window at the lower left:
+Once R and RStudio are installed, install (or re-install) this package by typing the following into the Console window at the lower left:

-    install.packages("githubinstall")
-    githubinstall("joncutting/gonogo")
+    install.packages("devtools")
+    library(devtools)
+    install_github("joncutting/gonogo")

+If you get a message about "Do you want to install from sources the package which needs compilation", click No.

 ## Use

 To use gonogo, start RStudio and type the following into the Console window at the lower left:

-    library("gonogo")
+    library(gonogo)

 Now you have the gonogo functions available for use, for example: